BobWalsh/laterpaydemoblog/content/posts/2018-05-15--like-nonsense-3/index.md

 ---
-title: I like nonsense, it wakes up the brain cells
+title: I like nonsenses, it wakes up the brain cells
 subTitle: Fantasy is a necessary ingredient in living
 cover: photo-1465070845512-2b2dbdc6df66-cover.jpg
 ---